Better-Papers/sciblog/src/posts/dbo/dbo.md

 To answer the questions described in the specific aims, we need a set of molecular tools can provide temporal and spatial context to the single-cell transcriptomes.
 Here, we development of complementary cell tracing tools that can be precisely quantified alongside the cell's transcriptome via scRNA-seq without cell sorting.
 This also has the benefit of not quantizing our data and is crucial for statistical model fitting [@hyrienMixtureModel2008].
 Several labeling reagents are chosen based on their ability to complement each other.
-By varying the pulse-chase interval, we can infer cell cycle parameters.
+By varying the pulse-chase interval, a mathematical model, CycleFlow [@jollyCycleFlowSimultaneously2022], can calculate parameters of the cell cycle, including its rate.

 #### CFSE